< Back to blog

 • Accounting.

-With a single source of truth, you streamline operations and boost efficiency.
+With a single source of truth, you simplify your operations and boost efficiency.
 Most modern ERP solutions use machine learning and artificial intelligence to improve forecasting and financial reporting.

-For a more in-depth look into the different functionalities that ERPs offer, below are the most common modules.
+For a more in-depth look into the different functionalities that ERPs offer, you’ll find the most common types and modules below.

 A brief history of ERPs